mytchel/agatha/README.md

 ## IPC

-Currently processes can send unstructued messages of 64 bytes to any other processs with its process id as:
+Processes can send unstructued messages of 64 bytes to any other processs with its process id as: